Linkcube/shizu-assistance-contained/README.md

 | ----- | ----- |
 | `DOCKER_*_PATH` | Same as the above `LOCAL*_PATH` but for internal docker paths |
 | `POSTGRES_*` | Postgresql config |

+## RTMP Settings
+With version 0.15.0 RTMP can either be configured for a single URL formatted with a stream key, or to take both a stream key and server zone.
+If `RTMP_ZONES` is populated with one or more values, then the formatter will use both the DJ's key and the RTMP zone id.

 ## Changes from Shizu OBS Assistance